cognivore/collapsization/devlog/2025-12-10-architecture-refactoring.md

 - Balance tuning for bot AI strategies
 - Sound effects for game events

 The codebase is now structured to support these changes without architectural surgery.
+More importantly, it has tests to catch regressions when we inevitably break something.